 Race tracks bring tourism to their small communities, and in some areas, the training and breeding of race horses is the main money-making industry.
 According to the AHCF data, horse racing provided 472,000 jobs in 2017 including trainers, grooms, jockeys, vets, and general farm workers.

-With legal betting, horse racing also provides opportunities for individuals to profit.
+With legal gambling, both offline and online betting is popular at horse racing events and also provides opportunities for individuals to profit.
 Although, they also run the risk of developing a gambling addiction.

 Does Money Matter?

 Looking at the numbers, the horse racing industry seems to be a lucrative and advantageous venture.
 The money is typically the first point race supporters bring up in defense of the sport.
 And while money will always be something to consider, it doesn't fit in to the most important question—is horse racing cruel.

 It's true horse racing has a great effect on the economy.
 But it takes its greatest toll on the horses themselves.
 That's where our focus should be as we discuss the potential for animal cruelty within the sport.